Bill Introducing Satellite West Virginia Casinos Passes Senate

 What is a satellite casino?

-Mini-casinos will house between 300 and 700 slot machines and 20 to 30 table games, if any.
-On a bigger scale, regular casinos have between 1,500 and 3,000 slot machines and 30 to 100 table games.
+Mini-casinos typically feature a range of 300 to 700 slot machines and a potential 20 to 30 table games, if applicable.
+In contrast, larger-scale casinos generally offer 1,500 to 3,000 slot machines and a wider variety of 30 to 100 table games.

 Legal West Virginia satellite casinos still have a long way to go